-Jodi Alieksaites, MA, LPC, has been working with Windhorse Elder Care since 2011 and is currently the Administrative Director, a member of WEC Clinical Steering Group, a Team Supervisor and a Team Leader.
+Jodi Alieksaites, MA, LPC, has been working with Windhorse Elder Care since 2011 and is currently a Team Supervisor, Director of Education and oversees WEC’s one-on-one Psychotherapy offerings.
 Jodi also spear-headed the creation of the Windhorse Leader in Dementia Care training and The Dementia Experience.
 Jodi has her degree in Contemplative Psychotherapy from Naropa University and competed her internship in grief counseling with TRU Community Care Hospice.
 In addition, Jodi completed a year long externship in Attachment-based Play Therapy and utilizes her training to work with clients in advanced stages of Alzheimer’s-type Dementia.
 Jodi studies with Reggie Ray and Dharma Ocean Sangha in Boulder and Crestone Colorado.

 Blake Baily, MA, LPC, has worked and volunteered in the mental health field since 1987.
 He earned his B.S. in Psychology from the University of Iowa, and was employed in the University Hospital’s acute care psychiatric facilities early in his career.
 After a three-year period of teaching and travel in Asia, Blake returned to study and earn a Master’s degree in Contemplative Psychotherapy from Naropa University, where he continued to teach for eight years.
 He has been a Basic Attender and Team Leader with Windhorse Community Services (2002) and Windhorse Elder Care (2005), and is a graduate of the Windhorse Intensive Psychotherapy training.
 He is currently an Intensive Psychotherapist, Team Leader, and Supervisor in both organizations.
 Blake lives in Boulder with his talented wife, Amy, and his two beautiful and courageous daughters, Azalea and Frieda.